Sponsors

 Weight loss Harris Benedict formula for women and men

-Posted November 9th, 2007 in Weight Loss | 1 Comment »
+Posted in Weight Loss | No Comments »

 The Harris Benedict equation is a calorie formula using the variables of height, weight, age, and gender to calculate basal metabolic rate (BMR).
 This is more accurate than calculating calorie needs based on total body weight alone.
 The only factor it omits is lean body mass and thus the ratio of muscle-to-fat a body has.